Alhambra Decree: Ferdinand and Isabella

 Hostility towards the Jews in Spain was brought to a climax during the reign of the "Catholic Monarchs", Ferdinand and Isabella.
 Their marriage in 1469, which formed a personal union of the crowns of Aragon and Castile, with coordinated policies between their distinct kingdoms, eventually led to the final unification of Spain.

 Although their initial policies towards the Jews were protective, Ferdinand and Isabella were disturbed by reports claiming that most Jewish converts to Christianity were insincere in their conversion.
-As mentioned above, some claims that conversos continued to practice Judaism in secret (see Crypto-Judaism) were true, but the "Old" Christians exaggerated the scale of the phenomenon.
+As mentioned above, some claims that conversos continued to practice Judaism in secret were true, but the "Old" Christians exaggerated the scale of the phenomenon.
 It was also claimed that Jews were trying to draw conversos back into the Jewish fold.
 In 1478, Ferdinand and Isabella made a formal application to Rome to set up an Inquisition in Castile to investigate these and other suspicions.
 In 1487, King Ferdinand promoted the establishment of the Spanish Inquisition Tribunals in Castile.
 In the Crown of Aragon, it had been first instituted in the 13th century to combat the Albigensian heresy.
 However, the focus of this new Inquisition was to find and punish conversos who were practicing Judaism in secret.

 These issues came to a head during Ferdinand and Isabella's final conquest of Granada.
 The independent Islamic Emirate of Granada had been a tributary state to Castile since 1238.
 Jews and conversos played an important role during this campaign because they had the ability to raise money and acquire weapons through their extensive trade networks.
 This perceived increase in Jewish influence further infuriated the Old Christians and the hostile elements of the clergy.
-Finally, in 1491 in preparation for an imminent transition to Castilian territory, the Treaty of Granada was signed by Emir Muhammad XII and the Queen of Castile, protecting the religious freedom of the Muslims there.
+Finally, in 1491 in preparation for an imminent transition to Castilian territory, the Treaty of Granada was signed by Emir Muhammad XI and the Queen of Castile, protecting the religious freedom of the Muslims there.
 By 1492, Ferdinand and Isabella had won the Battle of Granada and completed the Catholic Reconquista of the Iberian Peninsula from Islamic forces.
 However, the Jewish population emerged from the campaign more hated by the populace and less useful to the monarchs.